hopejr/ShuttleControlUSB/README.md

 `stop()`

 Stops the service and monitoring.
 This must be called before your script ends.

+`getDeviceList()`
+Use to retrieve all the devices that are connected.

+Returns:
+- `deviceList` Array - contains the following information:
+  - `id` String - either an MD5 hash of the serial number (if it exists) or the device path, used to distinguish between multiple devices that may be connected at once.
+  - `name` String - name of the device ('ShuttleXpress', 'ShuttlePro v1', or 'ShuttlePro v2')
+  - `hasShuttle` Boolean
+  - `hasJog` Boolean
+  - `numButtons` Integer

+`getRawHidDevice(id)`
+Use to retrieve the raw HID device object for the device identified by id.

+Parameters:
+- `id` String

+Returns:
+- `hid` Object - the raw HID device object

 ### Events
 `shuttle.on('...', () => {})`